infinity4471/infinity4471.github.io/Algoholics.md

 spreading Computer Science knowledge and literature across the country.

-It all started with the idea of providing an open platform where anyone could present whatever they learn.
-Doing this they could get a better grasp of the topic they are learning about and educate other fellow students all at once.
+It all started with the idea of providing an open platform where anyone could present anything they learn.
+Doing this they could get a better grasp of the topic they are learning about and educate their fellow students all at once.

 Since the inception of Algoholics we have conducted over 50 get-togethers/presentations with topics ranging from Algorithms, Machine